AnanasJI/ads_dashing_thru_my_sanity/README.md

 # Using development environment (pipenv)

 Install pipenv (pip install pipenv).
+It seems to be recommended to install using (pip install --user pipenv) so you don't do a system-wide installation.

 If there is a virtualenv issue when runing pipenv, make sure to uninstall all previous versions of virtualenv (installing virtualenv with sudo apt-get and pip can sometimes cause it to download two versions of virtualenv which confuses pipenv).